FOSSEE/st-scripts/matrices/script.rst

 Now let us learn how to do the singular value decomposition or S V D of a matrix.

-Suppose M is an m×n matrix, whose entries come from the field K, which is either the field of real numbers or the field of complex numbers.
+Suppose M is an m (cross) n matrix, whose entries come from the field K, which is either the field of real numbers or the field of complex numbers.
 Then there exists a factorization of the form

     M = U\Sigma V star